Edward-Perez/sql-library/README.md

   * Year

 ### Installation
+* You must have node install to run this project
 * Clone or Download files
-* Once completed open files in editor and open console
+* Once completed open files in editor and open console to the project directory
-* To download all dependecies require, inside console type:
+* Download the dependencies require by typing from you console:
 ```javascript
   npm install
 ```
-  * Once completed, to start app type:
+  * Once completed, to start the app type:
 ```javascript
   npm start
 ```
 * There will be a message in your console as to which port the app is listening to
-* By default the app listens to port "3000", you can change this option in a global variable named "port"
+* By default the app listens to port "3000", you can change this option in a variable named "port"
 * Open web browser to view the site with the address "http://localhost:(port)/"